rakshit-23/RTL-Desgin-Wokshop/README.md

 ### 2.5 Simulation
 RTL design is checked for adherence to its design specification using simulation.
 Simulation is the process of appplying stimulus to the design to verify the functionality of the design.

+### 2.6 Icarus Verilog
+Icarus Verilog is a Verilog simulation and synthesis tool.
+It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
+For batch simulation, the compiler can generate an intermediate form called vvp assembly.
+This intermediate form is executed by the `vvp` command.
+For synthesis, the compiler generates netlists in the desired format.

+### 2.7 GTKWave
+GTKWave is a fully featured GTK+ based wave viewer for Unix, Win32, and Mac OSX which reads LXT, LXT2, VZT, FST, and GHW files as well as standard Verilog VCD/EVCD files and allows their viewing.